ganesh-sadanala/DesignPatterns/src/EventSource/README.md

 Real-time Transaction Challenge
 ===============================

-You are tasked with building a simple bank ledger system that utilizes the [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) pattern to maintain a transaction history.
+UseCase: Building a simple bank ledger system that utilizes the [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) pattern to maintain a transaction history.
 The system should allow users to perform basic banking operations such as depositing funds, withdrawing funds, and checking balances.
 The ledger should maintain a complete and immutable record of all transactions, enabling auditability and reconstruction of account balances at any point in time.

 ## Details
-The [included service.yml](service.yml) is the OpenAPI 3.0 schema to a service we would like you to create and host.

 The service accepts two types of transactions:
 1) Loads: Add money to a user (credit)